S

 Acme Co — Product

-Set “Release Date” to Date with ISO8601 for consistent sorting across locales.
+Set “Release Date” to Date with ISO8601 when you want a consistent format across locales and teams.

 Boolean

-True/false flags for status fields such as Active, Completed, or Approved.
-Filter by True/False and sort with checked values together.
+Use Boolean for true/false fields such as Active, Completed, or Approved.

 Use case: Task completion